kevinta893/581-electronics-examples/README.md

 # 581 Electronics Examples

 A number of examples of basic electronics on both Arduino and Raspberry Pi.
 This also includes wiring diagrams and some templates.
+Intended for students in CPSC 581 at the University of Calgary.

-See Fritzing to edit wiring diagrams.
+See [Fritzing](http://fritzing.org/home/) to edit wiring diagrams.

 ## Sample Code